Audiveris/audiveris/docs/_pages/overview.md

 to process scores written in the _Common Western Music Notation_ (CWMN) with the following limitations:
 * Handwritten scores aren't supported (only printed scores are),
-* Graphic notation isn't supported,
-* Only common musical symbols are supported,
+* Only common musical symbols are supported.
-* There is yet no support for drum/percussion notation.

 Because the accuracy of OMR engine is still far from perfection, Audiveris application provides a graphical user interface specifically focused